ubisen/ubisen.github.io/privacy-vi.md

 ####  Credit & Contact Information
-This privacy policy was created at http://termsandconditionstemplate.com/privacy-policy-generator/.
-If you have any questions about this Privacy Policy, please contact us via or phone.
+If you have any questions about this Privacy Policy, please contact us email: contact@ubisen.com.